 When you are at work, your employer has a legal responsibility to report any accidents, pay you sick pay and allow you to have time off because of an accident you suffer at work, should it be necessary.

-To give you an idea of the scale of this issue, the most recent figures published by the HSE show that:
+To give you an idea of the scale of this issue, the most recent figures published by the Health and Safety Executive (HSE) show that:

-• 30.4 million working days were lost due to work-related illness and workplace injury last year
+• 28.2 million working days were lost due to work-related illness and workplace injury in the last financial year

 How to report an injury